Peanhua/plortz/documentation/manual.md

 Plortz is a software written in Java to generate rectangular areas of terrains suitable to be used in games etc. The terrains consists of data points to define the landscape elevation data and other attributes, such as the type of the land (for example dirt, sand, snow, water).
 These are commonly referred to as heightmaps.

-Plortz has two user interfaces, the default graphical using JavaFX, and a commandline.
+Plortz has two user interfaces, the default graphical using LWJGUI, and a commandline.
 The user issues commands and can see the results immediately in the GUI.
 The results can be written to Targa files.

 ## Requirements
 Java 11, LWJGL, LWJGUI, and their requirements.

-Maven is used for build automation, and might be easier to use also for running the program as it will automatically download JavaFX and set the appropriate module loading stuffs.
+Maven is used for build automation, and is the primary way of running this program.

 ## Maven goals:
 * Checkstyle: ```mvn jxr:jxr checkstyle:checkstyle```